r3sult/odan.github.io/_posts/2017-02-18-mysql-atomic-select.md

 keywords:
 ---

-Sometimes you need to select rows exclusivly for only one single process.
+Sometimes you need to select rows exclusively for only one single process.

 In this case you have to make sure that only the current and no other process (e.g. other cronjobs) fetches the same rows in the same (milli)second.

 ## MySQL "[Locking Reads](https://dev.mysql.com/doc/refman/5.7/en/innodb-locking-reads.html)"